OPEN-NEXT/OKH-LOSH/OSH_metadata.md

 ## Basic structure

+- Information is provided via platform APIs.
+The crawler will call these APIs and collect the data in JSON files.
-- information is provided in manifest files
+  - in case of GitHub/GitLab some information is provided in the API, some shall be provided in manually created [manifest files](#manifest-file), see [GitHub-Table](#github) for details
-- OSH platforms that offer an open API with data fields compatible to this draft can be connected to our crawler.
-It will pull the API and enter the data directly into the knowledge base.
+  - those manifest files can be searched via the GitHub-API (see [#24](https://github.com/OPEN-NEXT/LOSH/issues/24) for details)
+- The crawler's JSON files are handed over to a parser, who translates the data into JSON-LD and prepares it for uploading via the Wikibase-API
 - a MOSH is represented by its manifest file, linking to a sBoM
   - the sBoM refrences all components of this MOSH e.g. linking to the manifest files of POSHs